 Exceptions: Program or department requirements that are guided by more restrictive regulations will override this Policy.
 Students receiving Financial Aid will also need to meet with the Director of Financial Aid to review their eligibility to continue to receive aid for the course.

-Q. What is Distance Learning?
+Q. What is Online Learning?

 Q. Can I take courses at any other college and use them towards my degree at NECC?